gravitational/careers/challenges/mobile/challenge.md

 ## Requirements - Level 4

-Implement an application that allows a user to browse directory content on a remote server.
+Implement an iOS application that allows a user to browse directory content on a remote server.

 This application should have the following functionality: